 One thing my husband likes to do is add a wash with a dark color of paint that’s been watered down.
 Make sure your paint is totally dry before you do this.
 This adds a bit of antiquing to the look of the wand.

 Now carrying around a paper one and it won’t last forever.
-But I found a few spray it with a bit of shellac spray paint it will last longer.
-Just make sure to let you want completely dry before handling it.
+But I found if you spray it with a bit of shellac spray paint it will last longer.
+Just make sure to let your wand completely dry before handling it.

 Ready to make your own Wizard Wand?